REPORTING CONTENT ON ZALANDO

 Balancing the conflict: legal clarity vs brand safety

-Mapping each word we’ll use against the two needs
+Mapping word choices against the two needs

 Workshopping which words we’d prefer, use if needed, or avoid entirely